ROBOTIS-GIT/emanual/docs/en/platform/turtlebot3/sbc_setup.md

 **NOTE**: We are offering three models of TurtleBot3.
 TurtleBot3 Burger and Waffle Pi use Raspberry Pi 3 B and B+, and TurtleBot3 Waffle uses Intel Joule 570x.
 Choose from the following pages according to the SBC used in your model.
 {: .notice--info}

+**NOTE**: If you would like to use Windows on your Turtlebot3, you'll need to separately acquire a Windows 10 Enterprise compatible Single Board Computer, and adapt it to the turtlebot power supply.
+{: .notice--info}

 ### [Raspberry Pi 3](#raspberry-pi-3)

 {% capture info_01 %}